Archangel Developer Guide

 Diagram 4.2.1.2 : AppointmentScheduleCommand Activity Diagram

-constructors is to improve the ease of scheduling an appointment by the user using the CLI.
+The reason for having 2 Appointment constructors is to improve the ease of scheduling an appointment by the user using the CLI.

-To address the problem of mandatory fields being highly time-consuming, we have decided to allow users to simply input a patientIndex
+To address the problem of mandatory fields being highly time-consuming, we have decided to allow users to simply input a patientIndex to identify the patient from the visible ObservableList<Patient> without being concerned with typing the exact name or details of the desired patient to assign to the Appointment.

 4.2.1.3 Design consideration:

-is stored in an Appointment
+Aspect: How Patient is stored in an Appointment object

 -